SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 The Microsoft Bot Framework (MS-Bot) facilitates the creation of powerful chatbots to enhance your application's capabilities.
 Its open source Bot Builder SDKs allow users to build simple to sophisticated dialogs.
-Cognitive Services enable your bot to see, hear, interpret and interact in more human ways.
+Cognitive Services enable your bot to interpret and interact in more human ways.
 Ms-Bot is the first, 3rd-party ChatBot integration that SoftBank Robotics supports.

 To see a working example, download the emulator here:
     https://docs.microsoft.com/en-us/bot-framework/debug-bots-emulator